opws/opws-dataset/docs/fields.md

 ## login.form.account.accepts

-A space-separated token string of what identifiers the site accepts to identify the account logging in.
+An array of what identifiers the site accepts to identify the account logging in.
 (Usually some combination of "email" and/or "username".)

 ## login.form.password.characters